All student groups that do not belong to any of the categories above.

-> With our association, we would like to reach out to all students (University of Bern & University of Fribourg) who have not completely forgotten their home in Eastern Switzerland but would like to meet for a "Piarli" now and then or take part in one of our special events.
+With our association, we would like to reach out to all students (University of Bern & University of Fribourg) who have not completely forgotten their home in Southeastern Switzerland but would like to meet for a "Piarli" now and then or take part in one of our special events.
 Several times a semester, we do various things together, such as eating fondue, swimming at the Westside, or dueling at laser tag.
-The two legendary Bündnerfests, which take place every semester, are also a very important part of the programme.
-At these festivals, even non-Bündner people can get a taste of the great Bündner festive culture ;-)
+The Bündnerfests, which take place in every spring semester, is also a very important part of the programme.
+At this festival, even non-Bündner people can get a taste of the great Bündner festive culture ;-)

-> You know how it is: in some lectures you have to try hard not to fall asleep, others you never want to end.
+You know how it is: in some lectures you have to try hard not to fall asleep, others you never want to end.
 That may have to do with your level of interest in a topic.
 But very often it is because of the personified sleeping pill giving the lecture.

 If you want to learn how to avoid such mistakes in oral communication, then you have come to the right place.
 As Cicero already knew: "You can only learn to speak by speaking".